Notes

 AKA “outland ergot.”
 Infects people, turning them into wandering mycopaths covered in tuberous fruiting bodies.

-Those touched by Kilkamessus must succeed Immunity -2 or contract mycosis (-0 if ragman.)
-They roll Immunity -2 every 30 minutes, gaining 1 infested stress per failure.
+Those touched by Kilkamessus must succeed Immunity −2 or contract mycosis (-0 if ragman.)
+They roll Immunity −2 per 30 minutes, gaining 1 Infested stress per failure.

-- Mycosis is cured with an antimycotic or by rolling against it successfully thrice.
+- Cure mycosis with an antimycotic or by rolling against it successfully thrice.

 - Mycotic cutters wander around as mycopaths 20 minutes postmortem.